 - Explain why regular class attendance class is important

-- Class participation: If you don’t attend class, you can’t participate in class activities.
+- Engaging as a class participant: If you don’t attend class, you can’t participate in class activities.
 Class activities are usually part of your final grade, and they can help you apply concepts you learn from lectures and reading assignments.

-- Class interaction: If you rely on learning on your own (by doing the reading assignments outside of class, for example), you’ll miss out on class discussions with fellow students.
-Your classmates will often have the same questions as you, so going to class enables you to learn from them and ask your instructor about topics you all find difficult.
+- Building community: Your interactions with your peers and the teacher is important.
+If you rely on learning on your own (by doing the reading assignments outside of class, for example), you’ll miss out on class discussions with fellow students.
+Your classmates will often have the same questions as you, so going to class enables you to learn from them and to ask your instructor about topics you find difficult.

-- Interaction with the instructor: There is a reason why classes are taught by instructors.
+- Benefiting from interacting with the instructor: There is a reason why classes are taught by instructors.
 Instructors specialize in the subjects they teach, and they can provide extra insight and perspective on the material you’re studying.
 Going to class gives you the chance to take notes and ask questions about the lectures.
 Also, the more you participate, the more your instructors will come to know you and be aware of any help or support you might need.
-This will make you feel more comfortable to approach them outside of class if you need advice or are struggling with the course material.
+Getting to know your instructors will make you feel more comfortable to approach them outside of class if you need advice or are struggling with the course material.

-- Increased learning: Even though you will typically spend more time on coursework outside of the classroom, this makes class sessions even more valuable.
+- Increasing your learning: Even though you will typically spend more time on coursework outside of the classroom, this time outside of class makes class sessions even more valuable.
 Typically, in-class time will be devoted to the most challenging or key concepts covered in your textbooks.
-It’s important to know what these are so you can master them—also they’re likely to show up on exams.
+It’s important to know what these concepts are so you can master them—also they’re likely to show up on exams.